- Our open door policy, providing you with direct access to support from staff when you need it.

 - Peer-assisted learning classes (PALS) – every week where second year students run sessions for first years where they provide help and advice with their studies and life at university.

-- SumUP, a drop-in centre, providing you with support to resolve any mathematics and statistics-related problems.
+- SUM:UP, a drop-in centre, providing you with support to resolve any mathematics and statistics-related problems.
 The resources are open 24/7 and it is staffed from 10am-4pm Monday to Friday during term time.

 - Inspirational teaching – the UPSU SSTAR Awards have been organised by students with the support of the Students' Union to reward excellent staff members and dedicated course representatives.
-For example, the Head of Mathematics and Statistics, Professor David McMullan, Dr Matthew Craven and Dr Martin Lavelle have both been individually nominated for Student Union teaching awards.
+For example, the Head of Mathematics and Statistics, Professor David McMullan, Dr Matthew Craven and Dr Martin Lavelle have all been individually nominated for Student Union teaching awards.

 - Online support materials – many of our staff post materials to support your learning, from online lecture notes to audio and video podcasts.